Test Management Best Practices: A Crucial Part of Agile Project Management

-With the growing number of smart and connected products, effective test management has become a critical part of developing high quality software or hardware products.
+With the growing number of smart and connected products, effective test management has become a critical part of developing high-quality software or hardware products.
 The smarter these products become, the more complex the testing activities become.
 As complexity increases, there comes a need for smart test management practices across every project.
 Fortunately, the right test management process can help!
-An effective test management process is a key to the project’s success.
+An effective test management process is key to the project’s success.

-What is test management?
+What is Test Management?

 Test management is a process of organizing and controlling the process and methods required for performing validation or verification.
 In general, it allows the teams to plan the test, develop the test cases, execute the test cases, assess the product development activities, test estimation, risk analysis, issue management, and test report management.

-An effective test management process should lead to one common goal shipping high-quality products that meet the customer needs.
+An effective test management process should lead to one common goal of shipping high-quality products that meet customer needs.
 To achieve this goal the teams should be working inside a proven process framework defined across all the projects.
-As the testing team works closely with the developers to ship the completed product in tight deadlines the test management process has become a focus of attention.
+As the testing team works closely with the developers to ship the completed product within tight deadlines the test management process has become a focus of attention.
 Being the centre of attention, if followed properly, the process will lead to better products and thereby more satisfied customers.

 Keeping the testing efforts organized with well-defined processes is one of the best practices of test management.
-Since there are many specific different testing requirements across different projects, the test management can provide a protective and repeated process.
-To overcome the challenges that hinder the test management environment the organizations should try to use well-known practices to implement a successful test management system.
+Since there are many specific different testing requirements across different projects, test management can provide a protective and repeated process.
+To overcome the challenges that hinder the test management environment organizations should try to use well-known practices to implement a successful test management system.

 This approach improves the quality of the requirements.
 This strategy integrates the testing throughout the life cycle of the software development process.

-Generating a report after the testing phase is simple enough but presenting the right information at the right time can be trickier than it seems for some reasons.
-Proper test management involves complete sharing of all relevant data such as goals and status, in the right format, at the right time, to the right persons, for a project to be successful.
+- Reporting the Right Information: Generating a report after the testing phase is simple enough but presenting the right information at the right time can be trickier than it seems for some reason.
+Proper test management involves the complete sharing of all relevant data such as goals and status, in the right format, at the right time, to the right persons, for a project to be successful.

 - Highly repetitive tests